CMSC100-2S2425-U4L/exercise-03-djeanabriones/README.md

 ## Solutions

-I found a solution online where we can use the RegExp.
+I found a solution online where we can use the search function to check if the password contains the needed characters.

 ## References